Reno mayor: Actor Renner was helping stranded car when hurt - NewsBreak

 Reno mayor: Actor Renner was helping stranded car when hurt

-RENO, Nev. — (AP) — Actor Jeremy Renner was assisting a stranded motorist when he was injured over the weekend in a snow-plow accident in the mountains on the edge of Reno, according to the city’s mayor.
+Actor Jeremy Renner was assisting a stranded motorist when he was injured over the weekend in a snow-plow accident in the mountains on the edge of Reno , according to the city’s mayor.

 Reno Mayor Hillary Schieve said the 51-year-old “Avengers” star was trying to help a stranded car outside his home on the side of a snowy mountain on New Year's Day when he was run over by his own vehicle.
 The accident left Renner in critical but stable condition with chest and orthopedic injuries.